 Trousers of mountain troops look comfortable moving action.
 I thought all have a pickaxe, but I try to think of it, it looks ice ax.
 He has sloping shoulders.

-It does not seem to be so effective giving a first coat with black.
-I should put the shadow of clothes after the basic painting, because there was not the concealment power of the skin color, difficult to paint, I felt.
+It does not seem to be so effective giving the first coat with black.
+I should put the shadow of clothes after the basic painting because there was not the concealment power of the skin color, difficult to paint, I felt.
 I need more research and trying.

 Because I did not sweep the powder of weathering properly, dust stands out.

 He is a sniper.
 It is difficult to match the line of sight.
 It may slip a little.
-Edelweiss insignia of the hat mold is almost disappeared, I pasted some similar shaped parts from 1/700 ship model photo etched parts.
+Edelweiss insignia of the hat mold is almost disappeared, I pasted some similarly shaped parts from 1/700 ship model photo-etched parts.
 I’m not a professional molder, but I think the overall poses may not be bad.
 During shooting, the heavy baggage is taken down.

 The soldier insignia color of the Gebirgsjäger was green.
 I have used the infantry color this time.

-What a far reason German troops invaded to the Caucasus!
-Is it a sense like Japanese Imperial Army, having invaded in Imphal and New Guinea?
+What a far reason German troops invaded the Caucasus!
+Is it a sense like the Japanese Imperial Army, having invaded in Imphal and New Guinea?